paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 **(c) Program Executive Officers.—** Before being assigned to a position as a program executive officer, a person—

-(1) must have completed the program management course at the Defense Systems Management College or a management program at an accredited educational institution in the private sector determined to be comparable by the Secretary of Defense, acting through the Under Secretary of Defense for Acquisition, Technology, and Logistics;
+(1) must have completed the program management course at the Defense Systems Management College or a management program at an accredited educational institution in the private sector determined to be comparable by the Secretary of Defense, acting through the Under Secretary of Defense for Acquisition and Sustainment;

 (2) must have at least 10 years experience in an acquisition position, at least four years of which were performed while assigned to a critical acquisition position; and